 If your dandruff is mild, try brushing the scalp and shampooing more often.
 If your dandruff is more severe, switch to using a medicated dandruff shampoo.

 For a significant number of people, OTC dandruff shampoos help treat symptoms.

-If your dandruff is more severe, a dermatologist may need to prescribe stronger treatments to help you get you manage your dandruff.
-Talk to your doctor if OTC dandruff shampoos aren’t giving you the results you desire.
+If your dandruff is more severe, a dermatologist may need to prescribe stronger treatments to help you manage your dandruff.
+Talk with your doctor if OTC dandruff shampoos aren’t giving you the results you desire.